dvarounis/was-installer/README.md

 # was-installer
 ## WAS Application Deployment Script

-WAS-installer is a tool for deploying a group of applications (delivered in EAR form) in a WAS Cell.
+WAS-installer is a tool for deploying a group of applications (delivered in EAR form) in a IBM WebSphere Application Server Cell.
 It works using a system directory (preferably on dmgr server) as a hotfolder where deployable EARs lie and an xml document (conventionally named topology.xml) that describes the Application Topology in the Cell.
 The tool is composed by two files:
 1. A jython file named installer.py containing the wsadmin code that does the actual job